jeffgodwyll/jeffgodwyll.com/pages/posts/2015/google-appegine-vendoring-done-right.md

         - ^(.*/)?.*/RCS/.*$
         - ^(.*/)?\..*$
         - ^env$ #virtual environment's folder

-Even better this allows you to move about with your requirements file that I'm sure you've come to love and just can't live without.

 Once the packages are properly set up for App Engine to access, you can just fire up a python shell in your virtualenv to test stuff out.
 We can thus be